Reference

 enumerator ROC_RESAMPLER_BACKEND_BUILTIN

-Slow built-in resampler.
+CPU-intensive good-quality high-precision built-in resampler.

 enumerator ROC_RESAMPLER_BACKEND_SPEEX

-Fast good-quality resampler from SpeexDSP.
+Fast good-quality low-precision resampler based on SpeexDSP.

 enum roc_resampler_profile